 - Check and fix dead links

-In an SEO strategy, on-page optimization is the act of optimizing individual web pages to rank higher and earn more relevant traffic.
-Marketers and technical users can optimize content and source code that's directly on the page instead of links and other external signals, which are off-page.
+In an SEO strategy, on-page optimization is optimizing individual web pages to rank higher and earn more relevant traffic.
+Marketers and technical users can optimize content and source code directly on the page instead of links and other external signals, which are off-page.

-On-page SEO best practices are highly mutable and change with each Google update, which is why content creators, editors, and marketers need to have a finger on the pulse to make sure that their websites are correctly optimized.
+On-page SEO best practices are highly mutable and change with each Google update, so content creators, editors, and marketers need to have a finger on the pulse to ensure that their websites are correctly optimized.
 Take a look at these best practices you can follow to improve your SEO strategy.

 - Add SEO tags (title tags, metadata, and meta descriptions)